maharjanalvik/ES1050-Winter-Project-2026-Lab-16-Pellets/README.md

 - Plastic recycling research and prototyping

 ## Acknowledgements
 Developed for the FAST Lab at Western University under the supervision of Dr. Alessia Romani.
+Design inspiration referenced from [Teaching Tech](https://teachingtechyt.github.io/).